jineshsingatkar/placementactcell/README.md

 - API keys and credentials are stored in environment variables
 - Regular security audits are performed

-## Support

-For support, email support@siom.edu or create an issue in the repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Flutter Team
 - Firebase Team
-- SIOM Administration
 - All contributors to this project